angrybacon/doomsday-wiki/markdown/articles/2021/02/19/alignment.md

 colours, it should run pretty well.
 Cavern is likely more important than Sea #3 to enable more winning lines.

-For the second point, having a simple 2 colour manabase means you are very resilient to Wasteland and not getting cut on colours.
+For the second point, having a simple 2 colours manabase means you are very resilient to Wasteland and not getting cut on colours.
 At its heart Doomsday is a mono {U} deck that happens to win with a {B}{B}{B} cost spell but being able to maximise on the ability to go turn 1 Dark Ritual into Doomsday with Daze